 If an organisation is in receipt of information, that gives cause for concern about a person in a position of trust, then that organisation should give careful consideration as to whether they should share the information with the person's employers, (or student body or voluntary organisation), to enable them to conduct an effective risk assessment.
 The receiving organisation becomes the Data Controller as defined by the Data Protection Act 1998 and GDPR; Article 4 (please refer to Section 4.0 Legal Framework).
-The Data controller for Age UK Salford is the CEO.
-(See - North West Policy for Managing Concerns around People in Positions of Trust with Adults who have Care & Support Needs - version 5.1 January 2018)
+The Data controller for Age UK Salford and Trafford is the Chief Executive Officer.